cypress-visual-regression/cypress-visual-regression/README.md

 **Configure snapshot paths**

-You can control where snapshots should be located by setting two environment variables.
+You can control where snapshots should be located by setting two environment variables:

 | Variable | Description |
 |----------|-------------|